 - Export sales leads and other opportunities to members.

-- Transportation routings and shipment consolidations.
+- Transportation routing and shipment consolidations.

 - Hosting trade missions from other countries.

 Finding a Chamber of Commerce

 While chambers of commerce may be helpful, their loose organization may be confusing for some exporters who are looking for specialized help.
 I recommend doing your research beforehand to see if you have business contacts who can recommend a particular chamber that may be helpful to you.